felipe-mig/Star_Wars_web_app_PHP/README.md

 ## 📄 Description

-This is a Star Wars - Original Trilogy Web App built in PHP and JavaScript.
+✨This is a Star Wars - Original Trilogy Web App built in PHP and JavaScript.
 There is a public view and a private view where the user can CREATE, UPDATE and DELETE records.
-A search bar has been added to optimize data retrieval.
+A <i>Search Bar</i> and <i>Sort By</i> functions have been added to optimize data retrieval.
-The Web app has media queries implemented.
+📱The Web app has media queries implemented.
 Therefore, the user can navigate from any mobile device.

 * No frameworks
 * Local content